wireless-road/detector/README.md

 [raspberry pi 3b+](https://www.raspberrypi.org/products/raspberry-pi-3-model-b-plus) with realtime object detection.
 Objects are identified in the output video with bounding boxes.
-Object detection is provided by [Tensorflow Lite](https://www.tensorflow.org/lite) running the [COCO SSD MobileNet v1 model](http://storage.googleapis.com/download.tensorflow.org/models/tflite/coco_ssd_mobilenet_v1_1.0_quant_2018_06_29.zip).
+Object detection is provided by [Tensorflow Lite](https://www.tensorflow.org/lite) running the [COCO SSD MobileNet V2 Quantized model](http://download.tensorflow.org/models/object_detection/ssd_mobilenet_v2_quantized_300x300_coco_2019_01_03.tar.gz).
 The resulting video can be saved to an H264 elemental stream file or served up via RTSP.
+In addition, the application will take advantage of a [Edge TPU](https://coral.ai/products/accelerator/) if one is present.

 The application is written in C++.

 Many thanks to the [Tensorflow](https://www.tensorflow.org) project for doing the object detection heavy lifting.

+Many thanks to the [Google Coral](https://coral.ai/) project for providing the TPU accelerator.

 Many thinks to the [Live555](http://www.live555.com/) project for providing the RTSP implementation.